-New York State AOH News
+New York State Board AOH News

 The Fr.
 Emmanuel Hourihan O.Carm.
 AOH Division 4 is an Irish Catholic men's organization.
 In order to be considered for membership you must be a practicing Catholic and be able to claim a bit of Irish ancestry through either parent.
-Our members belong to several parishes throughout Orange county.
+Our members belong to several parishes throughout Orange County.
 During the month of September we recruited for new members via parish bulletins.
 We will renew efforts to do so in the upcoming year especially during the months preceding St. Patrick's Day.
 The motto of our fraternal organization is Friendship, Unity and Christian Charity.
-Recruiting new members via family, friends coworkers and fellow parishoners are the ways we have recruited in the past.
-Recently though some of our newest members have come to us from the National and New York State AOH organizer Kevin Cummings of AOH Division 2.
-Any ideas Brothers have on how to attract new members are most appreciated.
-The upcoming holidays of Thanksgiving, Christmas and New Years are good times to reach out to a prospective member since there are more activities and conversations going on in our lives both at home, in the community and at work.teptember.
-I plan on doing so again during the 2019.
+Recruiting new members via family, friends, coworkers and fellow parishioners are the ways we have recruited in the past.
+Recently though some of our newest members have come to us from the National and New York State AOH organizer Kevin Cummings of AOH Divi.
+2. I plan on doing so again during the 2019.

 AOH Joseph Duelk Jr. Division1 Monroe is in the process of recruiting Catholic young men ages 8-15 to form an AOH Junior Boy's Division.
 This Division is called the Louis Allen Division.
 AOH Division 1 President Thomas Flynn and Orange County Board President Thomas McDonald have contacted John S. Burke CHS to attract young men attending there to consider joining an AOH Junior Boy's Division.
 If you have family members or know someone who would be likely and deserving candidates, please have them contact me and I will obtain the pertinent information and put them in contact with Brother Tom Flynn and /or Brother Tom McDonald.